learn-co-curriculum/welcome-to-wework-bootcamp-feb-2018/README.md

-# Welcome To Wework Bootcamp Feb 2018
+# Welcome To WeWork Bootcamp Feb 2018

 Hi!
 Welcome to the innaugural class of the WeWork Employee Bootcamp with me, Avi Flombaum, co-founder, Chief Product Officer, and Dean of Flatiron School.